00mjk/isomorfeus-project/isomorfeus-data/docs/common_api.md

 All LucidData *classes* support the following methods for creating data:
 - `create(key:, **args)` -> instance
-  Identical to calling `.new.save`
   Optimistic convenience method, assuming success.
 Failure cannot be handled.

 - `promise_create(key:, **args)` -> promise with instance when successful
-  Identical to calling `.new.promise_save`
   This method returns a promise.
 This method always triggers a create when called, but subject to transport request bundling, the actual request may be delayed, bundled together with other request or fulfilled by another identical request.
   Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

-For creating the `execute_create` block must be defined, to execute the actual creation of data.
+For creating a `execute_create` block can be defined, to execute the actual creation of data in other sources.
 This block is executed within the instance und must return self.
 Returning nil indicates that the create failed for some reason.
 Alternatively a exception may be thrown.

 ### Saving Data